LSU Gold

 1 SEC Female Swimmer of the Year

-9 All-SEC First Team Member
+9 All-SEC First Team Members

 6 school records broken in first season